 The Cure’s Gothic, Magical ‘Songs of a Lost World’ – Review

-The Cure have returned with their first new album in 16 years, and thankfully for longtime fans, they sound pretty much the same.
+The Cure have returned with their first new album in 16 years, and thankfully for longtime fans, they sound similar to how they did when they first started out in the mid-1970s.
 Robert Smith and the Cure have always had a knack for crafting beautiful, dark gothic alternative rock, and that continues on “Songs of a Lost World.”

 The Cure’s latest opus only features eight songs, but that’s okay, because every song carries its own story and journey.
 The album gets richer as it continues, with each song bleeding into the next.
 It’s not a concept album but plays like one.